hollodk/visitor-tracker-bundle/README.md

 # 🕵️ Beast Visitor Tracker Bundle

-A modern, privacy-aware Symfony bundle for tracking and analyzing visitors on your website or app.
+A modern, developer-friendly, privacy-aware Symfony bundle for tracking, analyzing, and auditing traffic to your app or site — with zero JavaScript, no cookies, and full CLI access.

-No cookies.
-No JavaScript.
-No third-party analytics.
-Just clean, structured logs and CLI insights.
+Built for privacy-first analytics, sysadmin diagnostics, devops monitoring, and marketing insights — from a single log source.

 📦 File-based, no database required
 📈 Real-time CLI tools: live traffic, slow route detection, memory usage, historical stats, weekly comparisons